nick995/CourseU/static/HW2Question.md

  3. Ensure that all tables span the whole width of the main content.???

-4. Both text entries and the submission button should be half as wide as the main content. ???
+4. Both text entrxies and the submission button should be half as wide as the main content. ???